 Students who wish to pursue a Bachelor of Science in Nursing at Gonzaga University must be admitted to the major as part of the regular application and admission process to the University.
 This is the only way in which students can pursue a Nursing degree at Gonzaga.
 If you did not apply as a Nursing major, or were not admitted as such, you will not be able to pursue Nursing at Gonzaga.

 Students who wish to pursue Engineering degrees, with the exception of Computer Science, must be admitted to these programs as part of the regular application and admission process to Gonzaga University.
 This is called Direct Admit.
 Students who are interested in Engineering, but did not apply to the University as such, may study under a "Pre-Engineering" curriculum.
 Students are required to complete a series of course and grade requirements in selected courses (for example, the first year seminar series, mathematics, physics and chemistry courses) in order to petition to enter an Engineering major no earlier than the student's sophomore year.
 For more information about the Pre-Engineering route and requirements, please contact the School of Engineering and Applied Science Dean's Office.
-When completing the Academic Interest Survey, choose an Engineering degree and when prompted, choose No to direct Admit.
+When completing the Academic Interest Survey, please choose the Pre-Engineering major option when prompted.
 This will put you in our Pre-Engineering curriculum this fall.

 Yes!
 If you are thinking about going abroad, you should consider taking a language your first semester.
 Some study abroad programs require coursework in foreign language before travel, while others do not.
 During the fall, have a conversation with your advisor about long-range academic planning.
 Every study abroad program calls for careful academic planning, including appropriate coursework in the target language.